 Pretreatment, Interim* and Posttreatment digital models may now be submitted to the ABO.
-Pretreatment and Interim models may be used as substitutes for physical casts.
+Pretreatment and Interim digital models may be used as substitutes for physical casts.
 Posttreatment digital models are currently only accepted when accompanied by either plaster models or a 3D printed stereolithic reproduction of the occlusal result (see Digital Model and 3D Printing Requirements).

 All digital models are only accepted in universal file formats (PLY, STL, or OBJ) that are also compliant to a specific orientation and internal construction as described in the Digital Model and 3D Printing Requirements.